broken-helix/mildew-detector/README.md

 instructions on how to use the detector and a link to sample images.
 When an image is uploaded, a report is generated which displays:

-- An display of the image.
+- A display of the image.
 - A message indicating the model prediction.
 - A probability chart.
 - A downloadable report.